twadada/multilingual-nlm/README.md

 python -train train.fr train.de train.en -V_min_freq 5 5 3  -save_name frdeen
 ```

 **It builds vocabularies that include words used at least 5, 5, and 3 times in 'train.fr', 'train.de', and 'train.en', respectively**.
 It is highly recommended to **tokenize and lowercase your train corpora** before running this code.
-This code generates in the 'data' directory `'frdeen_inputs.txt', 'frdeen.data' and 'frdeen.vocab'`, and these files are used for training models.
+This code generates `'frdeen_inputs.txt', 'frdeen.data' and 'frdeen.vocab'` in the 'data' directory, and these files are used for training models.
 Instead of the 'V_min_freq' option, you may set vocabulary sizes (-V) or feed vocabulary files (-V_files) for each language, especially when vocabulary sizes are very large. **We recommend that you keep the vocabulary sizes at most 70000 for each language**.
 Alternatively, you may reduce the vocabulary sizes using subword segmentation methods such as Byte-Pair-Encoding (BPE) [2], although our model is not tested on this condition and may not work well.

 ## Train
 **After preprocessing, you can run train.py to obtain multilingual embeddings**.
 Use the name of the data saved in preprocessing (frdeen) for the '-data' argument.
 In our paper, we used the following options for the low-resource conditions (50k sentences for each language).